mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ~~~~

 The ``loop`` operation executes sub-operations in a loop.

-It supports the following arguments:
+The following arguments are supported:

+- ``operations``: Required array of `operation`_ objects.
+List of operations
-- ``operations``: the sub-operations to run on each loop iteration.
+  (henceforth referred to as sub-operations) to run on each loop iteration.
+Each
-  Each sub-operation must be a valid operation as described in
+  sub-operation must be a valid operation as described in
   `Entity Test Operations`_.

   Sub-operations SHOULD NOT include the ``loop`` operation.